 - Heat a large pot over medium/low heat

-- Add the olive oil, butter, onions, garlic, carrots, celery and celery salt
+- Add the olive oil, butter, onions, carrots, celery and pinch of salt

-- To this add the crushed tomatoes, broth, fresh basil, salt and pepper
+- To this add the crushed tomatoes, broth, fresh chopped basil, salt and pepper

 - Simmer on low, covered, for 1 hour

-- Use an immersion blender or regular blender and pulse a few times to get out the big chunks, it shouldn’t be completely smooth but have a rough consistency
+- Use an immersion blender to smooth out the soup and get rid of the big chunks, it shouldn't be completely smooth but have a rough consistency

 - Serve with a grilled cheese!